DHA for Kids: Benefits for Your Child’s Brain

 If you have a history of poor nutrition (chronic dieting, eating disorder, un-supplemented vegan, or poor food quality, for example), you may require a DHA supplement as well as multivitamins.

-2. Breastfeed your baby, for the first 6 months, if possible.
+2. Breastfeed your baby, for the first 6 months, if possible

-3. If not breastfeeding, choose an infant formula with a DHA supplement.
+3. If not breastfeeding, choose an infant formula with a DHA supplement

 In 2002, infant formula makers started adding DHA to more closely mimic breast milk and in response to studies showing higher IQ scores from babies who were breastfed compared to those fed formula.
+For formula-fed infants, choose a baby formula that is supplemented with DHA.

-4. Offer seafood each week to your baby or toddler.
+4. Offer seafood each week to your baby or toddler

 For your baby or toddler (6 months to 2 years), include 3 – 4 ounces seafood per week.
 You can divide this into two servings weekly.